GuangLun2000/FZU-latex-template/README.md

 # FZU-latex-template
-This is the latex template file for Fuzhou University.
+This is the latex template file for Fuzhou University students.